 Use this guide to find critical resources on literature topics.

 One of the hardest things a student must do is finding a subject for the paper.
 The subject must be narrow enough that you can cover it in just a few pages, yet broad enough that you can find sufficient resources.

 There are many ways to read a work of literature, and depending on how you view the work, you might have different research needs.
-Research questions like these will lead to sources beyond the primary text itself.
-You may find yourself exploring history, psychology, religion, or other works of literature.

 If you're having trouble finding a manageable topic, talk to a Reference Librarian.
 Whatever your topic or interest might be, a Reference Librarian can help you manage the scope of your topic and find resources.